Unsupervised Multimodal Clustering for Semantics Discovery in Multimodal Utterances: Methodologies

 \subsubsection{High-Quality Sample Selection and Evaluation}

-After calculating the density of each sample in each cluster, we rank them based on their densities.
-Specifically, for each sample in the $k^{\text{th}}$ cluster $C_k$ with a density of $\rho_i$, we compute a sorted index list $Idx_{C_k}$ as follows:
+After calculating the density of each sample in each cluster, we rank them based on their densities in descending order.
+Specifically, for each sample in the $k^{\textrm{th}}$ cluster $C_k$ with a density of $\rho_i$, we compute a sorted index list $Idx_{C_k}$ as follows: